panglesd/slipshow/docs/record-and-replay.rst

 This feature is still experimental, and time will tell how useful it is, what its limitations are, and how to improve it.

 ..
 NOTE::
-    If you're using recorded drawings, do not hesitate to let us know how it went — we want to make it better!
+    If you're using recorded drawings, do not hesitate to let me know how it went — I want to make it better!

 The process described below is unnecessarily complex and will be improved.